chaos-polymtl/lethe/doc/source/examples/unresolved-cfd-dem/dense-pneumatic-conveying/dense-pneumatic-conveying.rst

 .. note::

-    Here, we use the `Adaptive Sparse Contacts (ASC) <../../../parameters/dem/model_parameters.html#adaptive-sparse-contacts-asc>`_ method to speedup the simulation, which disable the contact computation in quasi-static areas which represents a significant part of the domain during the loading of the particles.
+    Here, we use the `Adaptive Sparse Contacts (ASC) <../../../parameters/dem/model_parameters.html#adaptive-sparse-contacts-asc>`_ method to speedup the simulation,.
+The method will disable the contact computation in quasi-static areas which represents a significant part of the domain during the loading of the particles.
 Weight factor parameters for the ASC status are used in the load balancing method.
 The `discharge plate example <../../dem/plate-discharge/plate-discharge.html>`_ is a good example of the use of the ASC method with DEM.

 .. code-block:: text